girlsintechswitzerland/resources/README.md

 #### [Recommendations](./recommendations)

 Do you want to learn more about the topic of diversity in tech and get inspired?
 Dive into our recommendations of blog posts, books, movies, and podcasts that we love and highly recommend.

+### Movies

+A list of great movies about tech topics.

 ### Contribution Guidelines